KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

     print('~' * len(message))
 ```

-We are passing an argument as 'message', so what ever string we pass as an argument will be used to format the string
+We are passing a parameter as 'message', so what ever string we pass as parameter will be used to format the string

 ```python
 header('Welcome to my card game')